Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Disable the feature in your tenant
   - Only Microsoft can do this.
 Let Microsoft know via a support case and https://github.com/MicrosoftDocs/office-docs-powershell/issues/8537.

-As soon as there is an official API or a scriptable workaround available, Set-OutlookSignatures will be adopted to incorporate this new feature.
+As soon as there is an official API or a scriptable workaround available, it will be evaluated for support in Set-OutlookSignatures.